dmx-systems/dmx-documentation/docs/user.rst

 --------------

 The first tab is a general info tab.
+You get there by selecting "Details" from the :ref:`context menu<user-the-context-menu>`.
-It is always labelled with the type of the selected item, e.g. "Person" or "Event".
+The "Info" tab is always labelled with the type of the selected item, e.g. "Person" or "Event".
 In its display mode it shows only those fields containing data.
 You can click "Reveal" on details to reveal them on the current topicmap.

 .. image:: _static/detail-panel-reveal-button.png

 The first tab also has an edit button at the bottom.
+From a topicmap you can enter the editing mode directly by clicking "Edit" in the context menu.
 If you enter the editing mode, you get all fields that you can fill in for the respective topic type or association type.
 These fields come from the type definitions.
 (Please see the section about :ref:`Modeling<user-modeling>`.)